kyleteeter/v4/src/content/featured/LiquidLanguage/index.md

 show: 'true'
 ---

 Liquid Language is an online school that teaches English as a Second language.
-The LMS was created give students a near emersion like experience online.
+The LMS was created give students a near immersion like experience online.
 Students can enjoy interactive lesson content and live video lessons with teachers through complete learning system.